Work-Life Balance, the detailed facts, problems, and 15 solutions.

 - Discuss it with the employee.

 - Know that there is no perfect life, hence no ideal work-life balance.
-Even if you something valuable from one domain because of the other, it happens, you’re a human being.
+Even if you have something valuable from one domain because of the other, it happens, you’re a human being.
 Don’t overthink it.

 - Maintain a shared calendar; both domains are an integral part of your life, after all—set priorities between the activities of both work and living.